zsiki/ls/doc/source/usersguide.rst

 used for testing the plugin.

-The network adjustment and the free station calculation in the plug-in is base on the GNU Gama open source project. `GNU Gama <https://www.gnu.org/software/gama/>`_ must be installed separatelly to use these calculations.
+The network adjustment and the free station calculation in the plug-in is base on the GNU Gama open source project. `GNU Gama <https://www.gnu.org/software/gama/>`_ must be installed separately to use these calculations.

 Installation of the SurveyingCalculation plugin
 :::::::::::::::::::::::::::::::::::::::::::::::